Honors Program

 The Great Books Courses.
 Any course from the Great Books sequence may count towards the completion of this requirement.

 The Professional Track.
-Students majoring in professional fields whose requirements to graduate would otherwise prohibit them from completing the Honors Program may contact the program’s co-chairs to make arrangements to fulfill the “Additional Honors Courses” requirement through coursework within their major.
+Students majoring in professional fields whose requirements to graduate would otherwise prohibit them from completing the Honors Program may contact the Program’s co-chairs to make arrangements to fulfill the “Additional Honors Courses” requirement through coursework within their major.
 The co-chairs will meet with the student and the chair of the relevant department to select four courses in which the student will complete additional work.
 The additional work in these four classes should cohere into a particular competency within the student’s chosen field and should mark the student as exceptional in that field.

 The Final Project

 Honors Scholars complete a year-long project.
 That project will be graded with either a “no pass,” a “pass,” or a “pass with distinction.”
-Those who fail to pass the final project will not graduate from the honors program.
-Typically, planning for this project should begin during a Scholar’s sophomore year, and the project should be presented to the College in a Scholar’s senior year, at a time and venue selected for this purpose by Honors Committee.
+Those who fail to pass the final project will not graduate from the Honors Program.
+Typically, planning for this project should begin during a Scholar’s sophomore year, and the project should be presented to the College in a Scholar’s senior year, at a time and venue selected for this purpose by the Honors Committee.
 Education students are asked to complete their projects prior to student teaching.
 The purpose of this project is to bring the educational goals of a liberal arts formation beyond the classroom, preparing the students for a future as an active participant in the life of the mind.
 The final project should be developed in conjunction with a faculty mentor and it should reflect the highest standards of undergraduate research in a given discipline.
 At an early stage, the project must be presented to and approved by the Honors Committee.
 After approval, the Scholar may use the $2,000 stipend provided by the Program for the project.
 In approving projects, the Honors Committee will give special consideration as to whether proposals would prepare Scholars for their professional goals following graduation.

 Capstone Requirement